3 Squadron Events

 A week before Anzac Day, we gathered at the 3SQN Memorial inside Richmond RAAF base, as has been the Association’s tradition for 55 years now.
 It was another glorious autumn day.
 Sadly we were few in numbers, due to the change to a mid-week day, but the day was great, as always.
 The service was once again held in the Fred McKay Chapel alongside the Memorial, with Chaplain Alan Williams presiding.
 As usual we were given a ‘Gold Card’ reception, with all of our needs amply fulfilled.
 Chairs were placed outside the Chapel in the shade, in peaceful, nostalgic silence.
 The RAAF Ensign was raised to the top of the flagpole for the wreath laying.
 At the appropriate time the Last Post was played beautifully.
 A wreath was placed by Neville Fountain on behalf of the Association.
 [Nev’s brother was 3SQN Mustang pilot Ron Fountain, who was lost in the Adriatic Sea, between Yugoslavia and Italy, in 1945.]
 SQNLDR Ireland very kindly attended from Williamtown and laid a wreath on behalf of the serving Squadron.
 Vicki Crighton closed the service with the saying of ‘The Ode’ and Reveille was sounded.
 Others present were: Muriel Irwin, Glen and Glenys Davis, Slim Moore, Kath Curtis, Sandra Moore, Ruth Fountain and daughter Julie and James Oglethorpe.

 The Anzac Day march in Sydney went well, with Tim Alsop, CO of 3 Squadron leading the march along with Tom Russell and Slim Moore (Battle of Alamein veterans), who were both stylishly transported in wheelchairs pushed by their grandsons.
-They looked very comfy, whilst the amazing WW2 armourer Gus Thompson, Mustang pilot Arthur Pardey and Mosquito navigator Jeff Love marched along with 34 serving members from 3SQN Williamtown, who helped make our section of the march stand out.
-Also in the group were Mitch Beck (Merv Beck’s son), Earl Thompson (grandson), Simon Morrison (Curly Morrison’s son), Debbie Church (Alan Clark’s daughter) and Doug Steed.
+They looked very comfy, whilst the amazing WW2 armourer Gus Thomson, Mustang pilot Arthur Pardey and Mosquito navigator Jeff Love marched along with 34 serving members from 3SQN Williamtown, who helped make our section of the march stand out.
+Also in the group were Mitch Beck (Merv Beck’s son), Earl Thomson (grandson), Simon Morrison (Curly Morrison’s son), Debbie Church (Alan Clark’s daughter) and Doug Steed.
 The fine, sunny Sydney weather brought out the crowds, so there was plenty of clapping and cheering as the Squadron marched by.

 3 Squadron's Colours led the way.
 [Picture by Dom O’Donnell.]